Transformer-Based Approach to Enhance Positron Tracking Performance in MEG II: Positron tracking with Transformer model

 \subsection{Efficiency and purity}

 The signal-hit efficiency and the false positive rate for pileup were studied at various thresholds of the ML output.
-Their values in the validation dataset at a muon stopping rate of \SI{5e7}{\mu/sec} are shown in \figref{fig:ROCCurve}, where the red marker indicates the performance at the adopted thresholds: \SI{98}{\percent} efficiency and \SI{16}{\percent} false positive rate.
+Their values in the validation dataset at muon stopping rates of \SI{3e7}{\mu/s} and \SI{5e7}{\mu/s} are shown in \figref{fig:ROCCurve}.
+The selected threshold ($f_\mathrm{th}$ in \eqref{eq:HitFilteringCriteria}) was obtained by scanning the tracking efficiency at different $f_\mathrm{th}$ values, with the scan interval of $f_\mathrm{th}$ being 0.025.
+The markers in \figref{fig:ROCCurve} indicate the performance at the adopted threshold: \SI{98}{\percent} efficiency and \SI{13}{\percent} false positive rate at $f_\mathrm{th}=0.95$.
+With the marginal dependences of purity and efficiency on the muon beam rate, the pileup hit occupancy is proportional to the muon beam rate.